Answered By: Daniel Dylla Last Updated: Oct 28, 2019 Views: 126

-Short Answer: A literature database like Literature Resource Center would be very effective for finding more authoritative criticism about Shakespeare's Hamlet.
-Because it's focused on literary criticism, you can search for criticism about a certain work (Hamlet) or about a certain author (Shakespeare) or just by keyword (looking for your term anywhere).
+Short Answer: A literature database like Literary Reference Center would be effective for finding more authoritative criticism about Shakespeare's Hamlet.
+Because it's focused on literary criticism, you can search for criticism about a certain work (Hamlet) or about a certain author (Shakespeare) or just by keyword (looking for your terms in different fields).

 Long Answer: Library databases are collections of organized information, sometimes about very specific topics (like literary criticism, biology, or careers, for example) and other times about multiple topics (we call these multi-subject).
 Whether these databases are specific or broad, they will contain articles from journals that are high-quality sources of information, authored by very knowledgeable, credible people.
 Searching through a database can let us find that information easily.